Generation Models Know Space: Unleashing Implicit 3D Priors for Scene Understanding: Conclusion

 We introduce \model{VEGA-3D}, a plug-and-play framework that repurposes modern video generation models as \textit{Latent World Simulators} to mitigate the spatial blindness of MLLMs.
 By activating these priors via noise injection and aligning them with semantic tokens through \textit{Adaptive Gated Fusion}, VEGA-3D injects dense geometric anchors into MLLMs, consistently improving scene understanding, spatial reasoning, and manipulation \emph{without} extra 3D supervision.

 \myparagraph{Limitations and Future Work.} Incorporating a video diffusion backbone increases inference cost (Fig.~\ref{fig: overhead}).
 Nevertheless, it delivers substantial and consistent performance gains, making the trade-off acceptable in practice.
-Future work will distill these priors into lightweight encoders and extend the framework to more dynamic scene understanding.
+Future work will distill these priors into lightweight encoders, extend the framework to more dynamic scene understanding, and scale the plug-and-play generative prior to larger Vision-Language-Action models for closed-loop embodied control.